Gurdon Saltonstall: Political career

 Upon Governor Winthrop's death in 1707, Saltonstall was appointed governor of the Colony of Connecticut by a special session of the legislature, a decision that sparked some outcry because of Saltonstall's status as clergy.
 Saltonstall himself was hesitant to leave his church and take on the position of governor, which prompted the state assembly to aid his First Church of Christ in finding a replacement pastor.
 His selection was approved by voters in May of that year, and Saltonstall continued to be re-elected annually until his death.
 Governor was just one of the influential positions held by Saltonstall, as he was appointed commander of the Connecticut militia and Chief Justice of its Superior Court.

 Saltonstall believed strongly in the power of traditional authority, a trademark of his time as clergyman and governor.
 He was wholly intolerant of divergent Christian sects, and favored the enjoining of church and government into what he imagined would be a more effective system, an idea enumerated in the Saybrook Platform, a proposal mainly ascribed to him.
-The governor also found opposition to his government, or dispute within it to be contemptible, and frequently threatened to resign if such discord was not discontinued.
+The governor also found opposition to his government or dispute within it to be contemptible, and he frequently threatened to resign if such discord was not discontinued.

 Saltonstall's support of established authority is also seen in his decision-making throughout Queen Anne's War, the second major intercolonial war over control of North America.
-The governor was a loyal supporter of the British cause, seeking to reduce colonial opposition to the war effort, and assisted it by increasing the recruitment and equipment of Connecticut militiamen sent to battle French forces.
-The Connecticut soldiers would eventually total 4,000 men, a sizable portion of the colony's 17,000 people.
+The governor was a loyal supporter of the British cause, seeking to reduce colonial opposition to the war effort, and assisting it by increasing the recruitment and equipment of Connecticut militiamen sent to battle French forces.
+The Connecticut soldiers totaled 4,000 men, a sizable portion of the colony's 17,000 people.
 Because of the war's heavy costs, Connecticut's fiscal situation deteriorated, but Saltonstall's enthusiastic support for the Crown won the colony much improved relations with Great Britain.

-The governor worked closely with Massachusetts Governor Joseph Dudley in peacefully resolving the problem of the "Equivalent Lands", just one of many border disputes demanding his attention.
+The governor worked closely with Massachusetts Bay's Governor Joseph Dudley in peacefully resolving the problem of the "Equivalent Lands", just one of many border disputes demanding his attention.

 In 1704, Saltonstall ruled against a mulatto slave seeking freedom: "According to the laws and constant practice of this Colony, and all other plantations (as well as the civil law) such persons as are born of negro bondwomen are themselves in like condition, that is born in servitude.
-Yet it saith expressly, that no man shall put away or make free his negro or mulatto slave, etc,. which undeniably shows and declares an approbation of such servitude, and that mulattos may be held as slaves within this government."
+Yet it saith expressly, that no man shall put away or make free his negro or mulatto slave, etc., which undeniably shows and declares an approbation of such servitude, and that mulattos may be held as slaves within this government."